 When you think about it, you probably have a team already.
 Share your plans with them, thank them for their contributions and acknowledge how they’ve contributed to your current success.

-With these people helping you, you’ll find yourself doing less, yet accomplishing more.
+With a solid team in place, you find yourself doing less, yet accomplishing more.

 Let’s Clarify Your Small Business Goals

 My clients frequently hear me say that success is messy.
-I can help you clarify your plan for the next 12 months.
+Set aside time to clarify your plan for the next 12 months.
 If you’re not feeling confident, that’s okay.
 Courage trumps confidence.
-Sign up for my complimentary Grow Your Ideal Business Strategy Session.
-You’ll discover how easy it is to clarify your small business goals.